 Without somebody helping him along, we wouldn’t have his era-defining 38 plays, 154 sonnets and beautiful words like ‘besmirch’, ‘lacklustre’ or ‘dwindle’.

 It’s not surprising that women and people of colour have always had imaginations.
 They have always been creative, but they have not always been empowered.

 Think about how many creative women didn’t get their shot in Shakespeare’s time because of their gender.
 Providing young girls with education and opportunity empowered writers such as Jane Austen, who now takes pride of place on our £10 note.

 Imagination suffers in isolation

 Coming up with a good idea is the hardest part of any creative process.
-That’s why we have 47 people who come up with fantastic ideas every day.
+That’s why we have people who come up with fantastic ideas every day.
 And we don’t stop there.
-We help see your idea through and make sure you are completely satisfied with the direction your project is heading in.
+We help to see your plan through and make sure you are delighted with the direction your project is heading in.

 Our vast experience can help you.
 We offer dynamic, creative solutions for problems, whether they are big or small.
 Each member of our Outlook family has a talent that is guaranteed to dazzle you and help you achieve your goals.

 Whether you need help launching a product, designing a magazine or developing an app, The Outlook Creative Group has somebody that can help turn your imaginative musing into a reality.
 Why don’t you drop us a line to find out more?